- Home | What is Natural?

 - We make things in metal tanks (just like brewers do)

 - Our yeasts have been given the ability to make ingredients that are normally made by plants or other species

-For additional information about our views on the subject of “natural” you can view here what we submitted May 2016 to the US Food and Drug Administration (FDA) in response to the agency’s public Request for Information and Comments on use of the word “Natural” for human food labeling.
+For more insight into Evolva`s opinion on “natural” you can view here what we submitted May 2016 to the FDA in response to the agency’s public Request for Information and Comments on use of the word “Natural” for human food labeling.